Indicator/turn signals

 12v flashing on and off with the indicators - hazard switch faulty.
 This can be confirmed by cancelling the indicators and turning the ignition off again, then bridging the light-green/brown to either the green/red or the green/white (or both together) wires that go to the hazard switch, removing the plug from the switch if required.
 If the remainder of the hazard circuit is good it will start to flash the lights.

 I'd noticed Bee's flash rate was getting quite sedate, even driving along i.e. full voltage, and they wouldn't flash at all with the engine stopped apart from a brief click as you switched from one side to the other.
 I did my voltage tests and with one exception there was very slightly less voltage lost end-to-end than Vee, the one exception being in the 'new' indicator switch assembly which was slightly higher, but that only brought it back to the same as Vee overall.
 Two 21w bulbs directly on the output of the flasher unit were the same, the only thing that got them to flash - albeit slowly - (with the engine off remember) was when I added a 2.2W bulb to the 21W bulbs.
-So I reckoned the 1978-vintage flasher unit was probably getting tired, and ordered a new one.
-I was surprised to find that was twice the height of the old one even though it was the correct '2 x 21W + 5W'.
+So I reckoned the 1978-vintage flasher unit was probably getting tired, and ordered a new one from the MGOC.
+Generic and no-name I was surprised to find that was twice the height of the old one labelled '2 x 21W + 5W'.
 Installed it does flash with the engine stopped albeit quite slowly of course, although I'm sure it's quieter.
 However I know these units are slightly more sensitive when new, which reduces after a short period of use to a 'long term' flash rate.
 After a weekend away it definitely is quieter, but more importantly noticeably slower then the old unit when the engine is running.
 The old unit gives 80 flashes per minute, the new one only 64, which is only just above the MOT minimum of 60 flashes per minute.
 Roger Parker said that in these days of frantic traffic one needs them flashing faster rather than slower, and recommended that the club shop send me another.
 They did, but that is even slower at 56 fpm and so below the legal minimum.
 I did some more tests with my three bulbs, and also powering the flasher unit off the purple circuit, which when combined eliminates almost all the cars wiring, on both the roadster and the V8.
 The upshot was that the fastest I could get a new flasher to run at was 76 fpm which is just about OK.
 The original unit connected the same way was flashing at 116 fpm, which is almost too fast, the legal maximum being 120 fpm.
-So the new units are definitely faulty, although they seem to be able to ignore connection and wiring resistances much better than the original units, much as the 3-pin electronic units do.
 Whereas the original unit showed a 60% increase in flashing rate between the two extremes of connection, the new units showed only a 15% and 20% increase.
 Neither do the new units exhibit the slight slowing when applying the brakes that the original units do.
 Whether this is just because they are new, or whether the bigger can means they are different inside I don't yet know.
-If only they flashed at a better rate when connected normally, they would be an improvement.
+The new units do seem to be able to ignore connection and wiring resistances much better than the original units, much as the 3-pin electronic units do.
+If only they flashed at a better rate when connected normally, they would be an improvement but as they are I think they are incorrect in this application.
 I've sent the results of my tests to Roger, and await developments.
 In the meantime I opened up one of the new flasher units to find - not surprisingly - it is the same as another I have.
 I tried tweaking the contacts, which did make it flash at an acceptable rate at 12v, however with the engine running i.e. at 14v it's initially very erratic either galloping or not flashing at all before settling down to an acceptable rate, so on balance I have put the original unit back in.
+It seems to me this unit would only be acceptable if you added a 5W bulb or 30 ohm resistance to the circuit to draw the current that this unit is expecting.
+You could add one to each 'leg' of the indicator circuit i.e. one per side, however a single one connected on the output side of the flasher unit would do the same job - at the 'expense' of the bulb glowing all the time or the resistor taking current all the time the ignition was on even when the indicator switch hasn't been operated.
+This is because the indicator flasher is 'normally' closed, to give the immediate lighting of the lamps at the corner of the car as soon as the switch is operated.

 July 2018:

-Happened to come across an NOS indicator flasher in a red bubble pack for £5.50 on eBay so snapped it up.
+Happened to come across an NOS 8FL indicator flasher in a red bubble pack for £5.50 on eBay so snapped it up.
 Ticks faster than either of the units that came with Bee and Vee, and on Bee flashes with the engine stopped, so far so good.
 However it's noticeably quieter, so a couple of times I've found I've left it on after a turn.
 September 2020: while testing other aspects of the lighting the indicators have gone back to not flashing with the engine off, just one tick changing from one side to the other as before, proving that there is a 'burn-in' period and they deteriorate slightly for the bulk of their life.
 Still plenty fast enough with the engine running.
+Subsequently I purchased two more supposedly NOS but without packaging and whilst they lit they didn't flash even at charging voltage.
+Took it up with the supplier who pointed out mine was type 36 and his were type 41 which needed an additional 5W repeater on the front wing to work correctly.
+Mea Culpa, but he did refund me on return.

 July 2023: Just lately the indicators have been noticeably slower, so I was thinking that perhaps the NOS 8FL above had aged a bit now and was as bad as the others.
 I still have the after-market ones that were slower than an old FL, tried them and they were no better, in fact one of them kept blowing the fuse because one of the terminals had pushed through the plastic base when I was fitting the spades and was shorting-out internally.
 That was because when I pulled the spades off the 8FL they didn't seem very tight so I had pinched them up a bit.
 Went back to the 8FL and with the tighter connections it speeded up significantly, and has remained so.